tedmoore/schelp2/docs/Classes/UserView.md

 ```

-The following example uses the [#-clearOnRefresh](#-clearonrefresh) option to prevent the UserView from clearing its contents when redrawn.
+The following example uses the [clearOnRefresh](#clearonrefresh) option to prevent the UserView from clearing its contents when redrawn.
 Clicking and moving the mouse within each square will draw ever more arcs on top of each other.

 ```supercollider